PodeCaradox/MonoGame-HardwareInstancing/README.md

 ![img1](https://github.com/PodeCaradox/MonoGame-HardwareInstancing/blob/master/Images/Preview.gif)

-It was just a sideproject for my game, so i could test and like the image shows it works just fine :)
+It was just a sideproject for my game, so i could test it, and like the image shows it just works perfect :)
 ![preview](https://github.com/PodeCaradox/MonoGame-HardwareInstancing/blob/master/Images/Project.JPG)